alexeshko/ALImageLabrary/README.md

 # ALImageLabrary
-This project represent how to load asynchronous images through rest api
+This viper project represent how to load asynchronous images through rest api

+## License

+ALImageLabrary is released under the MIT license.
+See [LICENSE](https://github.com/alexeshko/ALImageLabrary/blob/master/LICENSE) for details.